slider1

 How much does it cost?

-My fee for a 50 minute session is £95 for individuals and £120 for couples.
-Payment must be made in advance and 48 hours notice is required should you need to cancel a session.
-I can accept card payments at sessions.
+My fee for a 50 minute session is £110 for individuals and £120 for couples.
+Payment must be made in advance via direct bank transfer and 48 hours notice is required should you need to cancel a session.

 Online Counselling FAQ